Mendefera: History

+The modern town of Mendefera was built during the Italian era.
 The town is now bustling market town in a fertile region of Eritrea.
 It is a place where small and large scale factories produce different products.

-Mendefera is famous for its anticolonial movement during the Italian colonial administration and is a great fighter contributor of the Eritrean Libration Front (ELF) as it is home to one of the old schools in Eritrea, San Giorgio School.
+Mendefera is famous for its anticolonial movement during the Italian colonial administration and is a great fighter contributor of the Eritrean Liberation Front (ELF) as it is home to one of the oldest schools in Eritrea, San Giorgio School.

-Adi shiqano

-Some villages in the vicinity of Mendefera include Adi-Bari(ዓዲ ባሪ), Zban ona(ዝባንዑና), Adi-ugri(ዓዲ ወግሪ), Berak(በራኽ), Adi-Gahad(ዓዲ ጋህድ), Dandere genet(ዳንዴረ ገነት), Adi-Zarna(ዓዲ ዛርና), Adi-Blay(ዓዲ ብላይ), Adi-Hare(ዓዲ ሓረ), Enda amanuel(አንዳ ኣማኑኤል), Mai Noh(ማይኖህ), Embezarb(እምበዛርብ), kudofelasi(ኩዶፈላሲ), Adi-Ada(ዓዲ ዓዳ), Deranto(ደርዓንቶ), Adi Bana(ዓዲ ባና), Adi Garma(ዓዲ ጋርማ), Adekemene(ዓደቀመነ), May Lbus(ማይልቡስ), Adi Groto(ዓዲ ጉረቶ), Kloawlia(ክለዉሊዕ), Ginebale(ጊነባለ), Adekeseyemti(ዓደቀሰየምቲ), Kefta(ከፍታ), Adewehaza(ዓደዉሓዛ), Egri mekel(እግሪመኸል) Adi-Mongotiy(ዓዲ ሞንጎቲ), Arato, Eritrea(አረቶ)..

 Climate

 Mendefera has a borderline climate that borders both on a cool semi-arid climate (BSk) and a subtropical highland climate (Cwb).
 Except during the humid wet season of July and August when heavy cloud cover depresses temperatures by around 5 C-change, daytime temperatures are very warm to hot; however, the thin, dry air means that mornings are pleasantly cool throughout the year.